kodebot/content.kodebot.github.io/content/courses/automated-unit-testing-basics/3-setup-techniques/4-mock-dependency.md

 draft: true
 ---

-While fake dependencies are really useful for unit testing, they lacks features like tracking function calls, intercepting arguments, etc.. that makes unit testing easier.
+While fake dependencies are really useful for unit testing, they lack in features like tracking function calls, intercepting arguments, etc.. that makes unit testing easier.
 Mock dependency is a dependency which offers all the benefits of fake dependencies and more features to make unit testing easier.

 It is not going to be easy to create and maintain mock dependencies; this is why we generally use mocking libraries to create mock dependencies.